 “That wasn’t a fair trade,” Robin said, “but it was worth it.
 My agents and managers decided that I should agree to anything, to work Saturdays, to kiss their butts for the next nine months, whatever it took to get out and do the film.”

 Years later, in 1992, Robin also talked about this.
 She explained: “I had a clause in my two-year TV contract that let me out for four weeks once a year to do films.
-But no film gets shot in four weeks and I did two movies, so every extra week extended approximately a month or two onto my contract.
+But no film gets shot in four weeks and I did three movies, so every extra week extended approximately a month or two onto my contract.
 I could have walked, but I would have had to have paid [in legal fees] three times the amount I made on that show in the whole two years.”

 In December 2015, Cary Elwes also addressed this subject: “I consider Robin a very dear friend.
 Everyone knows what an extraordinary talent she is, so we were lucky to get her on the film.
 She was doing ‘Santa Barbara’ at the time, and they wouldn’t let her out of the contract so Norman Lear, our producer, and Rob Reiner worked very hard to get them to release her.”